Top 10 Largest Omnivores in the world (Biggest Omnivores 2023)

 Scientific name- Hippopotamus amphibius

-The hippopotamus is one of the largest land animals and is, undoubted, one of the largest omnivores in the world.
+The hippopotamus is one of the largest land animals and is, undoubtedly, one of the largest omnivores in the world.
 They have a barrel-shaped body, with a wide opening mouth featuring their large canine tusks.

 They weigh, on average, 1350-1500 kg, with males sometimes exceeding 2,600 kilograms.
 Though plant matters comprise a significant portion of their diet, they sometimes become carnivorous like the Hippos in the South Luangwa River in Zambia.